tmux-plugins/tmux-resurrect/README.md

 - [tmux-resurrect-auto](https://github.com/tmux-plugins/tmux-resurrect-auto) -
   continuous saving of tmux environment

+You might want to follow [@brunosutic](https://twitter.com/brunosutic) on twitter if you want to hear about new tmux plugins or feature updates.

 ### Reporting bugs and contributing

 Both contributing and bug reports are welcome.
 Please check out